RamezzE/WebDevProject-Backend/README.md

 ## Project Overview

-This repository contains the source code and files for an e-commerce website built using the MERN stack (MongoDB, Express, React, and Node.js).
+This repository contains the source code and files for an e-commerce website built using the MERN stack (MongoDB, Express, React (still to be integrated), and Node.js).
 The website provides a platform for users to browse and purchase products, with various functionalities implemented to enhance the overall shopping experience.

 ## Features